Science

 How is the Science Curriculum implemented?

 In Years 7 and 8 students will study a topic for ten lessons.
 The first nine lessons will be a blend of Biology, Chemistry and Physics linked to the topic in a contextual way.
 The tenth lesson will be a written assessment.
-There are two levels of assessment to allow all pupils to be successful in their own right.

 Every 4 lessons they will also complete an assessed learning.
 This is their opportunity to demonstrate their understanding and improve on it.
 They are self-assessed and allow students the opportunity to experience exam style questions and develop their skills in answering them.